arontier/software/README.md

 ### Calendar

-To sync groupware calendar with your Mac/iPhone, please read https://support.daouoffice.com:8443/DO_2.4.2#sync_calendar_contacts (written in Korean only).
+To sync groupware calendar with your Mac/iPhone or Android, please read https://support.daouoffice.com:8443/DO_2.4.2#sync_calendar_contacts (written in Korean only).
 Basically groupware calendar supports [CalDAV](https://en.wikipedia.org/wiki/CalDAV).
 The credentials described in [Contact](#contact) can be used in Section 1.2.7 of the above reference.